-For new starters to school, there is an afternoon taster session during the Summer Term when children can come along and spend time in our Reception Class.
-There is an information evening for parents also in the Summer Term where parents can meet the Class Teachers and Teaching Assistant, and learn more about the September induction.
+For new starters to school, there is a morning or afternoon taster session during the Summer Term when children can come along and spend time in our Reception Class.
+There is also an information evening for parents in the Summer Term, where parents can meet the Class Teacher and Teaching Assistant and learn more about the September induction.
 Children start their first term on the first day back but at a slightly later time of 9:20.
-They attend mornings only for the first two weeks, then stay for school lunch and playtime for a further week, before commencing full time in their third week.
+They attend mornings only for approximately the first two weeks, then stay for school lunch and playtime for a further week, before commencing full time in their third/fourth week.
 The first term is very much about making the children happy, feel safe and secure, and ensuring that they develop good friendships as they learn the school routines.
-During the first 3 weeks of term, parents are invited to attend an afternoon interview slot with the teachers, to discuss all those important pieces of information about your child (likes, dislikes, favourite toys, friendship etc.) so that we can best help them as they start an exciting new chapter in their lives.
+During the first 3 weeks of term, parents are invited to attend an afternoon interview slot with the class teacher, to discuss all those important pieces of information about your child (likes, dislikes, favourite toys, friendship etc.) so that we can best help them as they start an exciting new chapter in their lives.

 On 1 April 2018, Bathford C of E (VC) Primary School converted to Academy status by joining the Bath and Wells Multi Academy Trust (BWMAT).
 As a new Academy, the school governors will review the Admission Arrangements for the school during Autumn 2018.
 This will be done in conjunction with the BWMAT directors with a view to conducting a public consultation.
 In accordance with statutory requirement, the earliest that any new admission arrangements could apply is September 2020.

 Until then, the Admission Arrangements previously published by Bath and North East Somerset local authority will apply.
 The following oversubscription criteria will be used to prioritise admission applications, should more applications be received at any one time than places are available: